filip-sec/FFT_Algorithm/Theory/Polynomial_Evaluation.md

 The straightforward approach involves calculating the value of the polynomial at each point individually.
 However, this method is inefficient, requiring \( O(nd) \) operations to evaluate all points.

 ## Optimization: Even and Odd Degree Terms
 We can optimize polynomial evaluation by splitting the polynomial into even and odd degree terms.
-By factoring out \( x \) from the odd degree terms, we obtain two new polynomials: one with only even degree terms and the other with only odd degree terms.
+By factoring out $x$ from the odd degree terms, we obtain two new polynomials: one with only even degree terms and the other with only odd degree terms.

 ### Even Degree Polynomial
 Let's denote the polynomial consisting of even degree terms as $\( P_{\text{even}}(x^2) \)$.